 We ask that everyone who is on trial post a weekly update.

+You should keep track of your working hours while on your trial.
+You don’t have to track your time to the minute or provide details of what you did during those hours on the invoice.
 Invoicing can be done on a weekly or monthly basis.
-Simply send an invoice to email@example.com at your desired frequency.
+Simply send an invoice to firstname.lastname@example.org at your desired frequency.

 As the end of the trial approaches: